ghgemmer/yotagrabber/output/Readme.txt

 last 14 days which contain added VINs, modified contents of existing VINs, or removed VINs between runs of the inventory collection over that time period.

 All files are read only view on my google drive.
-Thus if you wish to do filtering, etc you need to either download the file and open it,  or click on the file's More Actions --> Open With --> Excel Desktop.
+Thus if you wish to do filtering, etc you need download the file and open it.

 Folder updates typically show up each day around 5am CDT, although once a week it might not show up until 1pm.
 Each model's current inventory is placed in a <model>.csv file.
 A raw  (filename <model>_Lastraw.parquet)